 Swine antisera raised against influenza A viruses from pigs are routinely used in HI assays to characterise within-host influenza evolution.
 However, vaccine strain assessments for humans are commonly undertaken using polyclonal ferret antisera raised to vaccine strains or candidate vaccine viruses for human pre pandemic risk assessment.
 Here we compared the antigenic relationships among a subset of strains using both swine and ferret polyclonal antisera to carry out antibody landscaping (Figure 5).
 Our focus was the serological response of these hosts to influenza A virus, whether through vaccination (swine) or infection (ferret) and we interpolated the surfaces over the antigenic map positioned with ferret antisera.

-There are two measures that can be analysed from antibody landscapes: the magnitude (level of antibody titrere and height of the landscape) and breadth (span of the smooth surface) of the antibody response.
+There are two measures that can be analysed from antibody landscapes: the magnitude (level of antibody titer and height of the landscape) and breadth (span of the smooth surface) of the antibody response.
 The magnitude and breadth of the antibody response were very similar in both animal models, demonstrating the same level of cross-reaction across the European H1 strains whether detected by ferret (Figure 5A) or swine (Figure 5B) sera.
 There was no statistical difference between the antibody response of the two animal models after immunisation with European H1 strains.
-These data suggest that either swine antisera or ferret antisera are appropriate to use as an animal model for antigenic assessment as there were no significant differences in the cross-reactivity of the HI assay data, and that either vaccination or infection as the antigen presentation route is equivalent.

 Vaccination in pigs

-Ferret derived sera is commonly raised against swine vaccine seed strains in Europe to determine the likely antigenic vaccine match to contemporary viruses.
-Figure 6 shows the antigenic distances from the 1A and 1C strains to the ferret-derived sera raised against vaccine seed strains used in European pigs from European isolates collected between 2014 and 2020, human seasonal strains and CVVs.
-We observed that strains from Germany and Denmark were over 3 AU and up to 5 AU away from the 1A.3.3.2 swine vaccine seed strain A/Jena/Msv-Vi5258/2009 (Figure 6A).
-No European 1B test strains were titrated against the ferret-derived sera raised against the 1B vaccine seed strain, A/Wsv/1832/2000, however a CVV and an ancestral strain were used as a surrogate and were 0.3 and 5.2 AU away from the within-clade vaccine seed strain (Figure 6B).
-1C viruses also showed heterogeneity in cross-reactivity to the 1C ferret serum raised against the vaccine seed strain A/Swine/Haselunne/Idt2617/2003.
-The 1C.2.1 clade strains from Italy were 6 AU from this vaccine seed strain, and other strains from Germany, Italy and Belgium were between 1-3 AU from the within-clade vaccine seed strain.
-The 1C.2.5 clade strain from Italy was over 3AU from the vaccine component and the 1C.2.4 strains from Italy and Germany were between 3-6 AU from the vaccine component.
-The 1C.2.2 virus from Germany was <1AU from the within-clade vaccine seed strain (Figure 6C).
+Ferret derived sera are sometimes raised against swine vaccine seed strains in Europe to determine the likely antigenic vaccine match to contemporary viruses.
+Figure 6 shows the antigenic distances from the 1A and 1C strains to the ferret-derived sera raised against vaccine seed strains used in European pigs from European isolates collected between 2014 and the end of 2020, human seasonal strains and CVVs.
+We observed that clade 1A.3.3.2 H1N2 strains from Germany and Denmark were over 3 AU and up to 5 AU away from the 1A.3.3.2 swine vaccine seed strain A/Jena/Msv-Vi5258/2009 (Figure 6A).
+No European 1B test strains were titrated against the ferret-derived sera raised against the 1B vaccine seed strain, A/Wsv/1832/2000, however a clade 1B CVV (A/Michigan/383/2018) and an ancestral strain (A/Brazil/11/1978) were used as surrogates and were 1.6 and 5.9 AU away from the within-clade vaccine seed strain (Figure 6B).
+1C viruses also showed heterogeneity in cross-reactivity to the 1C.2.2 ferret serum raised against the vaccine seed strain A/Swine/Haselunne/Idt2617/2003.
+Four of eight H1N1 and one of two H1N2 1C.2.1 clade strains were over 3 AU from this vaccine seed strain.
+One H1N1 clade 1C.2.2 strain was over 3 AU from the within-clade vaccine seed strain.
+All 1C.2.4 strains were over 3AU from the vaccine seed strain, up to 6 AU, and the H1N2 1C.2.5 was 2.7 AU from the vaccine see strain (Figure 6C).

 Human serology